RichLin56/Camera-Calibration/README.md

  3. Read image paths
  4. Extract corners in images
  5. Calibrate camera
- 6. Refine calibration results by using only images which resulted in a max. reprojection error lower that what was specified in the config
+ 6. Refine calibration results by using only images which resulted in a max. reprojection error lower than what was specified in the config
 #### Output Directory Structure
 The output directory contains the `camera_intrinsics.xml` file in which the calibration parameters are stored.
 Additionally, a visualization of the detected corners and a log file is also be stored in the output directory.